 - In "Gemcation", Garnet's flashback doesn't have Rose fighting Pink Diamond.
 Here we find out why.
 Also, the Gem destabilizers would have been perfect to fight one's own teammates without accidentally shattering one of them and if Rose/Pink had used her gem weapon (shield) or her Green Thumb powers, she ran the risk of exposing herself.

-- There's even one in this episode where we see that the Pearls inside Pearl's pearl all had pink hair instead of the peach color normally seen.
+- There's even one in this episode where we see that the Pearls inside Pearl's pearl all have pink hair instead of the peach color normally seen.
 Thus givings us subtle clue to the reveal of who Pearl was made for.

 - Steven was constantly noted to have Super Strength and Super Toughness that exceeded even Quartz Gem standards.
-Diamonds are extremely tough, and he turns out to be Half-Diamond.
+Diamonds are extremely tough, and he turns out to be half-Diamond.

 - Right Behind Me: Steven quietly laments that "Mom was Pink Diamond"... unaware that Amethyst and Garnet were standing right behind him the whole time.
 He doesn't even look when Amethyst shouts out her surprise, suggesting he's too shocked to pay attention.